 The facilitator for this retreat is Tia Pleiman.
 She is an Art Therapist living and working in the International Township of Auroville in Tamil Nadu, South India.
 Tia works in several Tamil villages around Auroville using Art Therapy as a building block for the development of Human Unity, a tool for interpersonal communication, self- expression and the acquisition of new skills.
 She uses art to provide participants with a voice where one may not have existed, as well as to build confidence, self-esteem and a sense of cultural identity.
 For more information on Tia's work, please visit her website: http://www.createandtransform.org.

-Auroville is an international community with over 2000 people from around 40 different countries.
+This Retreat will be held in Auroville, an international community with over 2000 people from around 40 different countries.
 Founded in 1968, Auroville is based on the vision of The Mother and is endorsed by UNESCO and the Government of India as an ongoing experiment in human unity.
 Over the years, Auroville has won international acclaim for its efforts in social and environmental sustainability.

 Auroville is located 8km from Pondicherry, 3 hours drive from Chennai city/airport (150km) along the scenic East Coast Road (ECR) and 8 hours by an AC sleeper bus from Bangalore (350km).